 A Portable Loading Table --Besides having a chronograph one of the things that will make life easier is to assemble a small portable loading area.
 The picture below is probably self explanatory.
 The whole unit is about 12" deep and about 24" wide (dimensions and style vary) and has a series of holes drilled to hold cases.
 It is fitted with an inexpensive Lee brand "Reloader" press (used solely for bullet seating), an RCBS powder measure, a Dillon/CED electronic scale, and some spots for some extra seating dies and accessories.
 The whole assembly is very handy and travels well.
 It sits nicely on the back bumper of a truck, or pickup tailgate secured with strap clamps or it can sit on your shooting bench and secured with c-clamps.
 It is generally stable enough to just sit on a bench or tailgate.
 Every serious loader should have one of these.
 I have discontinued making them for sale due to the ridiculous shipping costs.

-If you want to try building one yourself I can supply rough plans and a drilling template for the case holder and die/shellholder blocks for $10.00.
+If you want to try building one yourself I can supply rough plans and a drilling template for the case holder and die/shellholder blocks for $5.00.
+The construction should be obvious from the photo and you can make it whatever size you like.
 You'll need a table saw and a drill press along with 3/8", 1/2', and 1" Fostner bits to drill the holes.
 Contact me by clicking here.

 Chronograph setup--When setting up your chronograph always use the same screen spacing and distance from the muzzle for consistent results.
 With modern high clock speed chronographs a 2 foot screen spacing works fine.
 To assure some standardization always use a distance of either 10 feet or 15 feet to the center of the sky screen support which will give a "measurement distance" of 10 or 15 feet.
 Also, keep the chronograph electronics out of the path of direct muzzle blast.

 For some tips on chronographing and possible problems click here.